sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Start the option 'Enable real time insights from events'.

-*Note*: You get a message this viewer create an extra key and consumer group on the event hub.
+*Note*: You get a message this viewer create an extra key and consumer group on the Event hub.

 You should see the telemetry message arrived, by now.
 Refresh the table using the 'refresh' button if needed.